The Ultimate Guide to Finding the Right Alaska Cruise

 I love departing from or returning to Vancouver.
 The lush Inside Passage scenery afforded in the narrow channel between northern Vancouver Island and the Canadian mainland feels almost like sailing through a fjord.
 Around the summer solstice, dusk will illuminate the shoreline well into the evening.
 Then it’s a sea day across the Queen Charlotte Sound, with the Haida Gwaii archipelago looming to the west, before crossing from Canada into Alaskan waters.

-The town of Ketchikan, in Alaska /Lucia Griggi for Silversea
+The town of Ketchikan, in Alaska./Lucia Griggi

 Ketchikan is your first port, and the town of about 8,000 residents rises abruptly from the dock, with quaint wooden homes built on the steep slopes.
-Ketchikan Creek passes alongside Creek Street, a wooden walkway transiting the town’s former red light district.
+Ketchikan Creek passes alongside Creek Street, a wooden walkway transiting the town’s former red-light district.

 Ketchikan is renowned for fishing, especially salmon, and I’ve enjoyed excursions on small skiffs for fishing in the calm waters surrounding Revillagigedo Island (not to be confused with islands of the same name in Mexico) — a beach barbecue with your catch follows, amid the still of the rainforest.